The Mining Act of 1971.

 § 74-54.1.
 Permit fees.

-(a) The fee schedule for the processing of permit applications and permit renewals and modifications is as follows:
+(a) The fee schedule for the processing of permit applications, transfers, and modifications is as follows:

 0-25 acres 26+ acres

 Permit Modifications $750.00 $1,000.00